STIXProject/stixproject.github.io/getting-started/analyst-exercise/index.md

 ---
 layout: flat
-title: Getting Started
+title: Analyst Exercise
 active: getting-started
 ---

-# Another Busy Monday
+## Another Busy Monday
 A [FireEye report](report) just crossed your desk - malicious actors from Iran have been stealing information from global systems, especially governments.

 You skim the abstract - custom malware? domain typosquatting?
 Seems interesting, and the boss will want to get an update either way.